 - "I want the spiritual successor to Mint, not a subscription killer."

 Both are good apps.
 Neither is wrong.
-The mistake is picking one based on price alone — Rocket Money’s free tier and Monarch’s $99/year are roughly equivalent value if you’re actually using the features, but they’re not interchangeable products.
-Match the tool to the problem you’re trying to solve.
+The mistake is picking one based on price alone — Rocket Money's free tier and Monarch's paid subscription are roughly equivalent value if you're using the features each is best at, but they're not interchangeable products.
+Match the tool to the problem you're trying to solve.

 For a side-by-side with the other major paid alternative, see our Rocket Money vs YNAB comparison.